AdriaJ/posos_challenge/README.md

 ## How to use this repo ?

 __Prerequisite__
 Build and tested to run under unix-like system.
-You should be able to run docker without being rooot user (without `sudo`)
+You should be able to run docker without being root user (without `sudo`).

 __What to do?__